yepher/SlackRollCall/README.md

 GLOBAL OPTIONS:
-   --apikey, -k 			Required Slack API key [$SLACK_API_KEY] --verbose "false"			Dumps additional information to console , -c "./userList.cache"	Set cache file to use.
+   --apikey, -k 			Required Slack API key [$SLACK_API_KEY] --verbose "false"			Dumps additional information to console --cache, -c "./userList.cache"	Optional, set cache file to use.
-   --updatecache, -u "false"		Saves all current members to cache --help, -h				show help
+   --updatecache, -u "false"		Optional, saves all current members to cache --channel, -l 			Optional, Slack channel to deliver results to.
+If not set a message will not be sent to Slack.
+   --help, -h				show help
    --version, -v			print the version

 ```